Group-10-Studios/Mission-Control/docs/communications_definition.md

 Our application has been designed to be built around the graphs and information you require.
 This information can be defined within the file `src/main/resources/config/communications.json`.
 This JSON file contains all of the basis for expected communications between avionics and with simulation providers.
 These definitions are for supporting incoming data from these sources.

+## Important Notes
+The application includes a default `communications.json` file which features default functionality for different features in the application.

+- `incoming-avionics` this table is the default table used for all incoming serial communications.
+This is built around the specification laid out by the rocket teams for Victoria University ENGR301/ENGR302 rocket communications.
+- `previousSimulation` this table is the default table used for simulation files created in OpenRocket which are built for the application stored within `src/resources/test-data`
+- `monte-carlo` this table is defined for the monte-carlo support within Launch Parameters.
+This table is built with support for incoming monte-carlo data from the monte-carlo simulation software developed by teams at Victoria University ENGR301/ENGR302 for simulation software.

 ## Basic Outline

 `communications.json` is built with a slightly modified default JSON structure.
 Each incoming definition is defined as a key with an object connected.